78 high schools selected in 3rd cohort

 of AP/IB Equity & Excellence Project.

-A recent Global Impact Award from Google has enabled Equal Opportunity Schools to launch the study and provide match-funded technical assistance through partnerships with 65 schools across 29 districts.
+A 2012 Global Impact Award from Google enabled Equal Opportunity Schools to launch the study last year and provide match-funded technical assistance through partnerships with 65 schools across 29 districts.
 This year, EOS is adding another 33 districts and 2 new states, bringing the 2-year Project total to 148 high schools across 62 school districts in 9 states.

 These districts are dedicated to enabling greater access to and success in their Advanced Placement (AP) and International Baccalaureate (IB) courses, especially for under-represented student groups.
 Students will be identified through deep data analysis that draws on teachers’ observations of students as well as other data indicating readiness for greater academic challenges.

 The project’s effectiveness is being evaluated by Will Dobbie, assistant professor of economics and public affairs at Princeton University and faculty research fellow at the Education Innovation Laboratory at Harvard University and will be the first ever gold-standard, random (school-level) assignment study of the impact of AP and IB on college completion.
 The study findings and results for students are anticipated to set an effectiveness baseline for the use of data- and leadership-driven approaches to close the achievement gap.

 As educational leaders around the country seek cost-efficient ways to improve students’ readiness for college, this project holds special promise.
 Nine out of ten students already attend high schools that offer advanced learning programs that are doing a good job of preparing some students for college.
 And when educators find smart ways to build upon what’s already working by enabling further success in these programs, then we can create dramatically better college outcomes for students.